canonical/certification-docs/Self-Test_Guide-16.04.rst

 request.
 Please notify your TPM about such problems to facilitate their resolution.

-Because Ubuntu 16.04.1 uses the same ?.?? kernel series as 16.04 GA, testing 16.04.1 is required only if 16.04 GA fails.
+Because Ubuntu 16.04.1 uses the same 4.40 kernel series as 16.04 GA, testing 16.04.1 is required only if 16.04 GA fails.
 (Although 16.04 GA and 16.04.1 use the same kernel series, 16.04.1 ships with a later kernel within that series, so it might fix a bug that blocks 16.04 GA certification.)

-If the procedure for installing point releases, as described in the MANIAC document (available from https://certification.canonical.com), fails, then you should consult the Server Certification Team.
+If the procedure for installing point releases, as described in the MANIACS document (available from https://certification.canonical.com), fails, then you should consult the Server Certification Team.

 .. raw:: pdf